-Calculate the hypotenuse of a right triangle using the Pythagorean theorem.
+Calculate the hypotenuse of a right triangle from its two perpendicular legs.

 Related Tools